shahabl/brackets-livedev2/README.md

 * Doesn't show an error if the browser never connects back
 * Live highlight sometimes turns off temporarily; doesn't show highlight immediately when new browser connects
 * spurious errors when socket is closed
-* hard-coded port number for WebSocket server (might be fine)
+* hard-coded port number for WebSocket server (might be fine) (will it work for multiple instances of Brackets?)
+* See TODOs in StaticServerDomain in _cmdGetServer() reg enabling network access and setting the IP address.
-* Lots of TODOs in the code
+* Lots of other TODOs in the code

 ### Basic architecture